uruba/FinanCalc/readme.md

 It's very simple to retrieve the results.
 Every calculator class implementing the *CalculatorInterface* has a getter method *getResult()*, which enables you to get an appropriate object representing the result of the calculation according to the data passed earlier to the constructor/factory method of a given calculator class.

-We'll demonstrate the process again on our *AnnuityCalculator* – step by step, day by day
+We'll demonstrate the process again on our *AnnuityCalculator* – step by step, day by day:

 1. step is to instantiate the appropriate calculator class, either by constructor or by a factory method (refer to the previous chapter for more information)